Benzodiazepine Withdrawal Timeline

 5 – 19 Days:

-Acute withdrawal phase were symptoms peak approximately at the two-week mark.
+Acute benzodiazepine withdrawal phase, where symptoms peak, is approximately at the two-week mark.
 People may experience insomnia, palpitations, seizures, muscle aches and pain, perceptual changes and hallucinations, depression, flu-like symptoms, nausea and dry retching and weight loss.
 This is when withdrawal symptoms are most severe.

 Months – Years: